 Facebook will also track how many people view your item and suggest price changes if your item isn’t getting a lot of engagement.

-If someone is interested, they send you a Facebook message, then you work out a deal from there.
+If someone is interested, they send you a Facebook message, then you work out a deal and pickup from there.

 Tips for Listing Items

 Price your items at $10 or more.
 I’ve found that items listed for less than $10 tend to result in no shows.
 No one wants to waste their time driving to an agreed upon place to meet or put your day on hold just to have the other person not show up.

 Specialty items need special treatment.
 Do you have incredible antiques, vintage memorabilia or collector’s items?
 Try to find the market in which to sell them. eBay is known as an online space to find speciality items.
 Check out our list of Portland stores that may buy your items from you below.

 Clothes can be a hard sell.
 The clothing items that have sold well for me are outdoor apparel (Columbia and Patagonia brands).
 Think seasons when posting clothing for sale online.
 Other options for name brand clothing and accessories are selling in-person at Buffalo Exchange or going national with Poshmark.

 - If the buyer is coming to your home, do not let them inside.
 Conduct all business from your porch.
 For larger items, store them in your garage and have the item cleared out and ready to go for the buyer.
 Another option is to place the items on your porch for easy, contactless pickup.